 I love getting away into the backcountry and deep into nature for a bit of communion with nature — and I also love taking along my camera so I can photograph some of the incredible nature that surrounds me.
-Problem is, if you’re going into the woods for a few days on end, it can be tough to keep all your electronics charged during that time.
+Problem is, if you’re going into the woods for a few days on end, it can be tough to keep all your electronics charged during that time, which is where solar power comes in.
+Read my thoughts on the BioLite Solar Panel 5+ review here.

-I was doing an inventory of the electronics that I usually bring hiking, and it includes:
+I was doing an inventory of the electronics that I usually bring while backpacking, and it includes:

 If you couple that with a hiking partner, you’ve got double the gadgets to charge.

-Solar panels are becoming more portable and lightweight than ever, and make for a compelling addition to the packing list, if you’re trying to stay charged.
+Solar panels are becoming more portable and lightweight than ever, and make for a compelling addition to the trekking packing list if you’re trying to stay charged.

 Tech Specs and Features